 - Assistant editor-in-chief at Mänsklig Säkerhet (2015–2016)

 Why is rebel governance more responsive to the interests of the civilian population in some localities than in others?
-Sebastian's dissertation project explores the role of civilian agency in accounting for variation in the nature of rebel governance, focusing primarily on the case of Côte d'Ivoire.
-The project focuses on how the social organisation of local elites influence civilian bargaining leverage in negotiations over rebel governance, employing a combination of qualitative case analysis, fieldwork, and quantitative methods.
+Sebastian's dissertation project explores the role of civilian agency in accounting for variation in the responsiveness of rebel governance, focusing primarily on the case of Côte d'Ivoire.
+The project focuses on how the socioeconomic organization of local elites influences civilian bargaining leverage in negotiations over rebel governance, employing a combination of qualitative case analysis, fieldwork, and quantitative methods.